Active Health Team

 Musculoskeletal & Women’s/ Pelvic Health, Sc(Hons) Physiotherapy; PGDipHSc Musculoskeletal Physiotherapy; Women’s and Pelvic Health Physiotherapy Educated; Certificate in Pre- and Post- Natal Pilates; MPNZ

-Laura began working at our Ulster Street clinic in 2008 after completing her Bachelor of Science Honours Degree in Physiotherapy, in Northern Ireland in 2006 and then travelling the world before settling in New Zealand.
-Since then, she has completed her Post-Graduate Diploma in Musculoskeletal Physiotherapy in 2015, furthering her evidence-based practice in this area.
-More recently, Laura developed an interest in Women’s and Pelvic Health Physiotherapy and has completed various courses to develop her knowledge in this area.
+Laura began working at our Ulster Street clinic in 2008 after completing her physiotherapy degree in Northern Ireland.
+She completed her Post-Graduate Diploma in Musculoskeletal Physiotherapy in 2015 and has since developed expertise in Women’s and Pelvic Health Physiotherapy through various specialised courses.

 Claudia McKenna